isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 - Isomer Support is able to help with technical assistance of the CMS and simple markdown or HTML debugging, **but does not entertain debugging requests for complex customisations of the Isomer template CSS.**

+- Each website should have at least 2 Public Officers added to it.
+To publish changes to your website, a colleague needs to approve the changes.
+The Isomer team does not do this approval for you.

 ### Technical considerations
 View the Isomer Tech Stack